Counseling to Build Self Esteem

 What is Self Esteem?

 Self-esteem is best described as the degree to which we view our ‘worthiness’ as a person.
 The foundation of our self-image is first developed during childhood and continues throughout life.
-If you have low self-esteem, these earlier experiences have simply overshadowed you and have come to represent the sum total of who believe you are.
-Regardless of whom you are, or where you have been, there is always great hope for living a life of renewed purpose, meaning, and discovery.
+If you have low self-worth, these earlier experiences have simply overshadowed you and have come to represent the sum total of who believe you are.

 As a child, parents are the biggest influence on self-esteem.
 Children who are consistently criticized, berated, yelled at or beaten by a parent quickly learn they are worthless.
 If a child is continually ignored, teased or ridiculed or if they are expected to be perfect all the time in order to be accepted, they eventually develop a poor self-image.
 If a child constantly fails at school or does poorly in sports, they will experience identity issues, especially when they reach their teens.
 How a parent deals with the situation is what directly impacts whether or not a child will develop a healthy self-image.
+Low self esteem can often occur as a result of a harsh or neglectful parent.

 You could also try to mask your low self-esteem by over compensating.
 You are the person who always appears happy.
 You are the highly competitive perfectionist who continually reminds others of your successes.
 Underneath however, you live in terror, worrying your true identity will be unmasked.
 You suffer from intense identity issues and tend to “burn out”.